mesosphere/marathon/docs/deployment-design-doc.md

 ### Managed Scaling

-- There is a `/v2/groups/.../someGroup/scale` endpoint that updates the instances parameter of each descendent application, maintaining the relative ratios among the members and taking into account inter-group dependencies
+- There is an endpoint that updates the instances parameter of each descendent application, maintaining the relative ratios among the members and taking into account inter-group dependencies

 - **TODO**: _More clearly define scaling semantics_